-Prerequisites: ENGL 1101, BIOL 2113, BIOL 2113L, BIOL 2114, BIOL 2114L, BIOL 2117, BIOL 2117L, MATH 1111, RNSG 1010, RNSG 1016
+Prerequisites: ENGL 1101, BIOL 2113, BIOL 2113L, BIOL 2114, BIOL 2114L, BIOL 2117, BIOL 2117L, MATH 1111, RNSG 1010, RNSG 1016 Corequisite: RNSG 1012

-This course introduces the nursing student to concepts and principles of nursing practice including major concepts, basic knowledge, and nursing skills related to the care of clients.
+This course introduces the nursing student to concepts and principles of adult health nursing practice including major concepts of evidence-based practice, safety, and nursing skills related to patient-centered care.
 This course is designed to provide the foundation for entry level competence in adult Medical-Surgical Nursing.
-Emphasis is placed on selected patho-physiological concepts and the integration of the nursing process.
+Emphasis is placed on selected pathophysiological concepts and the integration of the nursing process.
+Supervised inpatient and outpatient clinical rotations will provide opportunities for the students to achieve the course competencies.
+This course provides opportunities for the student to acquire an adequate knowledge utilizing understanding from the biophysical sciences, humanities, growth and development, problem solving abilities, critical thinking and the nursing process.

-RNSG 1004 - Medical Surgical II

-Prerequisites: ENGL 1101, BIOL 2113, BIOL 2113L, BIOL 2114, BIOL 2114L, BIOL 2117, BIOL 2117L, MATH 1111, RNSG 1010, RNSG 1016, RNSG 1003
+RNSG 1004 - Medical Surgical II Prerequisites: ENGL 1101, BIOL 2113, BIOL 2113L, BIOL 2114, BIOL 2114L, BIOL 2117, BIOL 2117L, MATH 1111, RNSG 1010, RNSG 1016, RNSG 1003 Corequisite: RNSG 1002

 This course continues the nursing concepts in relationship to adult health nursing.
-It is designed to develop knowledge and skills necessary for safe, professional care of adult clients experiencing alterations in human responses.
+It is designed to develop knowledge and skills necessary for safe, patient-centered care of adult clients experiencing alterations in human responses.
 Didactic and clinical learning opportunities are designed to guide students in providing nursing care to adult clients who are experiencing common acute and chronic health alterations in a variety of settings, including long and/or rehabilitation nursing.
-The Content focuses on musculoskeletal, respiratory, urinary, and integumentary disorders.
-Emphasis is placed on health promotion, restoration and maintenance of the client through direct care.
+Emphasis is placed on health promotion, restoration, and maintenance of the client through the utilization of data to monitor outcomes of care processes, improving the quality and safety of health car systems.
+Supervised inpatient and outpatient clinical rotations will provide the opportunities for the students to achieve the course competencies.
+The course provides opportunities for the students to achieve the solving evidence-based practice from the biophysical sciences, humanities, growth and development, problem solving abilities and the nursing process.